Search This Blog

 Updated December 2023

-Some may be surprised to know that there are a few examples of black residents of Marlow in the 1800s.
+Some of you may be surprised to know that there are several examples of black residents or visitors to Marlow in the 1800s.

 Edward Mazongoo's stay was brief but his story interesting.

 Born according to his 1871 census entry in Zanzibar Africa I first find him working as a 14 year old garden boy in Hampshire for a rich widow.
 He was one of multiple servants in the household.
 Being a garden boy could lead to a good job if the boy could get enough experience and expertise to become a head gardener.
 These were senior servants, in charge of other employees and often qualifying for a house along with the job.
 In its apprentice stages however the job of gardener was very low paid.
-Though live-in garden boys like Edward would get a bed an actual bedroom was very unlikely.
+Though live-in garden boys like Edward would get a bed but an actual bedroom was very unlikely.
 Most often the position involved sleeping in the kitchen or kitchen passage in an employer's house on a pull up bed or in the potting shed or stables outside, like the stable lads.
 I have come across no other obvious records of a black boy taking on a gardening role.
 Most African or Caribbean servants were valets or footmen.
 Better paid jobs, though with long hours of expected service.
 To be honest you were never really not on call.
 As black servants were scarce, managing to find and employ one became a sign of social cachet as well as a talking point.
+To be a footman you would in addition need to be tall and considered good looking.

 Edward got all the way to Lichfield before being caught.
 The jail there could not hold him- he escaped- and a national alert was put out for police to be on the lookout for him.
 London Police suspected that he would try to get to Liverpool Docks so police were waiting there for him.
 To Liverpool Edward did indeed go, on foot all the way it was reported.
 An awaiting Superintendent soon spotted him and a local detective constable successfully gave chase and seized him.
 He still had the stolen cheque book on him at the time.
 Edward was sent back via Lichfield to London for trial.